ioBroker/ioBroker.ping/README.md

 For this, you need to add the following line to the `/etc/sudoers` file with `sudo visudo` command: `iobroker ALL=(ALL) NOPASSWD: /bin/ping`.

-Or you can allow the ping execution by `sudo setcap cap_net_raw+ep /bin/ping` command
+Or you can allow the ping execution by `sudo setcap cap_net_raw+ep /bin/ping` command.

+You must install setcap with `sudo apt-get install libcap2-bin` before if `setcup` not found.

 <!--
 	Placeholder for the next version (at the beginning of the line):